THE PERILS OF PENELOPE PITSTOP

 made additional appearances in the following years as part of the Wacky Races franchise, her solo series

-wasn’t revisited until 2018’s Scooby-Doo Team-Up #41 by Sholly Fisch
+wasn’t revisited until 2018’s Scooby-Doo Team-Up #41 by Sholly Fisch,

-played out in a typical Perils fashion,
+out in a typical Perils fashion; however,

 EPISODE GUIDE: